 The development of doctrine is not just a Catholic phenomenon.
 It occurs also among Protestants and all religions or theological traditions.
 Over time, theological words develop to help explain the deeper understanding of the faith.
 As Christians ponder the revelation passed on by the apostles and deposited in the Church, the Church mulls over God’s word, thinking deeper and deeper.

 Development of doctrine defines, sharpens, and interprets the deposit of faith.
 The Bible is not a theological textbook or a detailed church manual such as, say, a catechism or study guide.
 The Bible’s meaning is not always clear, as Peter tells us (cf. 2 Pet.
 3:15?16).
-Thirty thousand competing Protestant denominations make this fact apparent as they fail to agree on what the Bible says.
+Countless competing Protestant denominations make this fact apparent as they fail to agree on what the Bible says.
 It takes the authority of a universal Church and the successors of the apostles to formulate the doctrines of the faith properly.
 As an Evangelical, I was naïve enough to think I could reinvent the theological wheel for myself.

 To illustrate doctrinal development, let’s look at the word Trinity.
 It never appears in the Bible, nor does the Bible give explicit formulas for the nature of the Trinity as commonly used today, such as “one God in three persons,” or “three persons, one nature.”
 Yet the word Trinity, as developed within the Catholic Church, is an essential belief for nearly every Protestant denomination.
 The first recorded use of the word was in the writings of Theophilus of Antioch around A.D.
 180. Although they are not found in the Bible, the early Church developed words such as Trinity that are used to define and explain an essential Christian doctrine.